 Copyright Assignment Language

-As you well know, various aspects of websites are stolen all the time.
+As you well know, third parties steal various aspects of websites all the time.
 Whether we are talking about a specific act of malice or just someone sending out a bot to scrape HTML code, infringement is a huge issue faced by online businesses.
 To protect their rights, your clients can make claims of copyright infringement against the offending parties.
 To do this, however, your clients must own the copyright to their web design.
 This effort to protect the design obviously can’t happen if you, the designer, own it.

 Richard A. Chapo, Esq.